udacity/create-your-own-adventure/english/utilize-wand/fork-rope-wand.md

     splintering as the sounds of grinding metal and wood fill the room.

         The door jars opens with a creak as the locking mechanism breaks.

+        As you gaze around the room one last time you can't help but feel a strange sense of deja-vu...